Dude, You're a Fag

 Dude, You're a Fag: Masculinity and Sexuality in High School is a 2007 book by the sociologist C. J. Pascoe.
 Through ethnographic research, Pascoe examines masculinity in high schools.
 Pascoe's work proposes that masculinity is defined primarily through dominance and control.
-Further, masculinity is established by high school boys through their use of the fag (faggot) epithet.
-This book explores masculinity as enacted by male- and female-bodied students, the consequences of a strict gender system, heteronormativity within the school system, racialized masculine ideals, and acts of resistance to the gendered social order.
+Further, masculinity is established by high school boys through their use of the epithet "fag".
+This book explores masculinity as enacted by male and female students, the consequences of a strict gender system, heteronormativity within the school system, racialized masculine ideals, and acts of resistance to the gendered social order.
 Pascoe conducted fieldwork for a year and a half at "River High School", conducted formal interviews with fifty students, and informal interviews with many other students, administrators and faculty members.

 Masculinity and abject identity

 Pascoe builds upon the work of American post-structuralist philosopher Judith Butler to argue that the fag is best described as an "abject identity".
 According to Butler's model, individuals create a gender identity by repeatedly invoking normative ideas of gender and through continual repudiation of those who are unacceptably gendered.
 Those who do not fit into recognizable gender categories are understood by society as threatening and often face consequences for undermining the gender order.

 Many of Pascoe's findings highlight interaction as a way to maintain the fag as a "threatening specter" in the high school setting.
 The fag epithet is one aspect of gender policing, in which boys point out and ridicule others who fail at masculinity, heterosexual prowess, or strength.